Need a connection? How to get your home set up

 If you're moving to a new rental property or a new home, connecting utilities can feel like a daunting task.
 To help you get started, we've put together a simple "how to" guide.

-If you are moving into a property that is already occupied, it may be cheaper and more efficient to have the existing connections for electricity, gas and water transferred into your name by the tenant, landlord or seller.
+If your new home is already occupied, it may be cheaper and more efficient to have the existing connections for electricity, gas and water transferred into your name by the tenant, landlord or seller.
 You can then look for a new supplier if you prefer to shop around.

 Gas & electricity